RishabhRD/lspactions/readme.md

 It has same spec as vim.ui.select.
 Please refer ``:h vim.ui.select``

-NOTE: This configuration is enough for having floating codeaction.
+NOTE: For neovim 0.6, This configuration is enough for having floating codeaction.
 If you don't want this selector to be global selector then you can use ``require'lspactions'.code_action``.

 ### input